 Current Grant Projects

 Through its competitive grants process, the Miriam Rosenthal Foundation for the Arts selected three projects for the new arts season.
-Organizations sponsoring/presenting these projects are the Dayton Philharmonic, Victoria Theatre Association, and the Dayton Ballet.
+Organizations sponsoring/presenting these projects are the Bach Society of Dayton, Dayton Contemporary Dance Company, and the Dayton Performing Arts Alliance.

 New Production of Sleeping Beauty: The Story of Briar Rose